konflux-ci/image-controller/README.md

 ### Image Controller operator installation

 1. Install the project on your cluster by running `make deploy`.
-2. Set up the Quay.io token that would be used by the controller to setup image repositories under the `quay.io/redhat-user-workloads` organization.
+2. Set up the Quay.io token that would be used by the controller to set up image repositories under the `quay.io/redhat-user-workloads` organization.

 ```
 kind: Secret